raphaelmayer/2d-stealth-game/README.md

 	- If `targetPosition` is blocked or unreachable we try to recalculate a path every iteration.
 We need to check, if `targetPosition` is reachable.
 If not, we could use a couple of strategies like finding the nearest reachable tile, resetting, etc.
 - switch from TXT to TMX map files
 - need to adjust camera scrolling speed based on zoom level
+- switch to 8 directions
+- switch to RTS-style controller (mouse movement)
+- Design and implement some sort of weapon system (Loadout etc)

 ### Features
 - Implement dedicated sound engine wrapping sdl as part of our engine.